DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the player fails the first check, the Abbot notices their attention to Vasilka and asks her to confess if she has given her hands to “the sins of vanity and pride."
 If the player fails the second check, Vasilka meekly confesses that she made the necklace.
 In either case, Vasilka insists that she did so only because the flesh golem looked so lonely, and she wished for it not to feel so alone.
 The Abbot thanks Vasilka for her honesty, noting that “the Morninglord smiles upon those who reveal the truth"—but adds, quietly, that they will speak of her penance later.

 > [!abstract]+ **Vasilka's Punishment**
-> If the players gave Vasilka’s necklace to the flesh golem and failed to deceive the Abbot, he later punishes Vasilka by forcing her to burn the necklace in the hearth of the main hall—a task that terrifies her due to her ***aversion of fire*** feature.
+> If the players gave Vasilka’s necklace to the flesh golem and failed to deceive the Abbot, he later punishes Vasilka by forcing the flesh golem to burn the necklace in the hearth of the main hall—a task that terrifies and distresses it due to its ***aversion of fire*** feature—while making her watch.
 When the players next return to the Abbey, Vasilka is quiet and withdrawn, and she steadfastly refuses to approach the hearth unless forced to.

 > [!warning]+ **Under Construction**
 > This arc is under construction.
-The second half of [[Arc L - The Fallen Abbey]], which takes place in the immediate aftermath of [[Arc Q - Ravenloft Heist]], will be added in a future update.
+The second half of [[Arc K - The Fallen Abbey]], which takes place in the immediate aftermath of [[Arc P - Ravenloft Heist]], will be added in a future update.